Definition of Dyspareunia

 An important part of tantric therapy is focusing on pleasure.
 Once the stresses and traumas leave the body, we want to change the focus to something more positive.
 One way to do this is to re-train the brain to focus on the positive.
 For example, noticing what feels good in the body throughout the day.
 This may be areas of well-being, comforts, or positive thoughts or emotions.
 A great idea is to include all of the 5 senses as well as thoughts, internal physical sensations and emotions.
 This can take time and it is important to be patient with oneself as new neural pathways, thought patterns, habits and world view are created.
 Read more about ways in which we limit pleasure.

-I offer sessions in Teesside, within easy driving distance of Leeds, York and Newcastle and London.
+I offer sessions in Teesside, within easy driving distance of Leeds, York and Newcastle, and in London.

 7 Steps to Pain-Free Sex by Claudia Amherd